 DNP in Nursing

-The Doctor of Nursing Practice (DNP) degree prepares graduates to provide the most advanced level of nursing care for individuals and communities.
+The Doctor of Nursing Practice (D.N.P.) degree prepares graduates to provide the most advanced level of nursing care for individuals and communities.
 This care includes the direct care of individual patients, management of care for individuals and populations, administration of nursing systems, and development and implementation of health policy.
-The DNP program emphasizes practice-related consideration beyond what a student typically acquired during their master's level education.
-The DNP is designed to prepare experts in specialized advanced nursing practice and focuses heavily on practice that is innovative and evidenced-based, reflecting the application of credible research findings.
-Students in the DNP program generally carry out a practice application-oriented final project.
-Hours spent on the project constitute the clinical hours for this program and generally total about 500 hours.
+The D.N.P. program emphasizes practice-related consideration beyond what a student typically acquired during their master's level education.
+The D.N.P. is designed to prepare experts in specialized advanced nursing practice and focuses heavily on practice that is innovative and evidence-based, reflecting the application of credible research findings.
+Students in the D.N.P. program generally carry out a practice application-oriented final project.
+Time spent on the project constitute the clinical hours for this program and generally total about 500 hours.

-The DNP course of study is targeted to individuals with a master's degree in nursing (e.g., advanced practice nurses [nurse practitioner, clinical nurse specialist, nurse midwife, nurse anesthetist], nursing management and administration, clinical nurse leader).
-In the future, students will enter the DNP through additional entry options including BS in Nursing to DNP and Option (second degree) to DNP.
+The D.N.P. course of study is targeted to individuals with a master's degree in advanced practice nursing, e.g., nurse practitioner, clinical nurse specialist, nurse midwife, and nurse anesthetist.

-The DNP program is an online program with two Saturday on campus sessions each semester.
-A total of 36 credits are required for completion of the program; total credit hours may increase if additional credit hours are needed to complete the DNP project.
+The D.N.P. program is a low residency program.
+Courses are offered in several formats, including face to face, online, and blended.
+To encourage interprofessional collaboration and scholarship, D.N.P. students enroll in courses across the university.
+A total of 36 credits are required for completion of the program; total credit hours may increase if additional credit hours are needed to complete the D.N.P. project.
 The number of required residency hours (contact hours) in the doctoral program is a minimum of 500 hours.
-Residency hours are accrued while working on the DNP project.
+Residency hours are accrued while working on the D.N.P. project.
 When added to the clinical hours obtained in the applicant's master's program, the total should be a minimum of 1,000 contact hours.

 MPH 545 Applied Biostatistical Analysis